Jososke/sparse_localizer/README.md

-# Overview
+# Sparse Localizer
-This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.

-#### Submission
-All you will need to submit is your `src` directory.
-You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time).

-## Project Introduction
-Your robot has been kidnapped and transported to a new location!
+Project premise: Your robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

-In this project you will implement a 2 dimensional particle filter in C++.
-Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step your filter will also get observation and control data.
+This project implements a 2 dimensional particle filter in C++.
+The particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
+At each time step the filter will also get observation and control data.

 ## Running the Code
-This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)
+Download the simulator and open it.
+In the main menu screen select Project 3: Kidnapped Vehicle.
+The simulator can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)

+Once the scene is loaded you can hit the START button to observe how the car drives and observes landmarks.
+At any time you can press the PAUSE button, to pause the scene or hit the RESTART button to reset the scene.
+Also the ARROW KEYS can be used to move the camera around, and the top left ZOOM IN/OUT buttons can be used to focus the camera.
+Pressing the ESCAPE KEY returns to the simulator main menu.

 This repository includes two files that can be used to set up and install uWebSocketIO for either Linux or Mac systems.
 For windows you can use either Docker, VMware, or even Windows 10 Bash on Ubuntu to install uWebSocketIO.